 - No Academic Credit: Your work cannot be used to fulfill the requirements of a clinic or a directed study project, or to otherwise obtain academic credit.

-- Pro bono projects must include sufficient training by an attorney, law faculty member, or other licensed professional.
+- Supervision/Training: You must be trained and supervised by an attorney, law school faculty or staff member, or other licensed professional.

 Examples of qualifying pro bono projects:

 - Volunteering with a not-for-profit legal services organization; or

 - Working on pro bono or public defender cases at a private firm.